amete/clang-format-action/README.md

 # clang-format GitHub Action

-This repository holds a basic GitHub Action for running clang-format.
+This repository holds a basic GitHub Action for running `clang-format`.

 It primarily targets the [HSF/prmon](https://github.com/HSF/prmon) project.
 However, it's generic enough to be used in any project and